 MicroPower Global is a private company that has developed a groundbreaking form of thermoelectric technology that can convert heat directly into electricity far more efficiently than current alternatives.
 Unlike most thermoelectric products, MicroPower’s devices are capable of working at relatively high temperatures (250°C to 600°C), enabling their application across a vast array of different industries.

-Having purchased the intellectual property in 2008, MicroPower has spent the last seven and a half years perfecting the technology for commercial use at its research and development base near Austin, Texas.
+Having purchased the intellectual property in 2008, MicroPower has spent the last nine and a half years perfecting the technology for commercial use at its research and development base near Austin, Texas.
 The company is now working with partners, suppliers and customers to bring products to market at a purpose-built production facility just a few miles from the initial R&D base.
 Find out our full history here.

 The technology already has widespread patent protection (37 patents issued or filed globally) and the resulting increased efficiencies have been independently validated by recognized sources, including the US National Institute of Standards and Technology.
 Indeed, there is an entire chapter dedicated to the technology in the Thermoelectrics Handbook, an industry recognized guide to the latest developments in this area, and MicroPower’s material is routinely described by customers and partners as the best available in the thermoelectrics world.